MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->

-Added in Windows 10, version 1903.
-Also available in Windows 10, versions 1809, 1803, and 1709.
 Allows the IT admin (when used with [Update/ConfigureDeadlineForFeatureUpdates](#update-configuredeadlineforfeatureupdates) or [Update/ConfigureDeadlineForQualityUpdates](#update-configuredeadlineforqualityupdates)) to specify a minimum number of days until restarts occur automatically.
 Setting the grace period may extend the effective deadline set by the deadline policies.

 <!--/Description-->
 <!--ADMXMapped-->